Plumbing and Septic Systems

 How do I apply for a septic system permit? |

-This remote option allows contractors and homeowners to access their permit information from anywhere, and will help us move towards a paper-free septic permit process.
+This remote option allows contractors and homeowners to access their permit information from anywhere and will help us move towards a paper-free septic permit process.
 For instructions on how to use the portal, click the information icons (a circle icon with an 'i' in it) in the portal.
-Please note: Please use the revised permit application located within the portal to prevent duplication of information.
+Note: Please use the revised permit application located within the portal to prevent duplication of information.
 Apply in-person or by emailFor a seamless permit process, we encourage you to submit your permit application using our online portal however, we also accept permit applications in-person or by email.To submit in-person or by email, please complete the permit application below and attach it to your email or print a copy and bring it to our office, located at 600 William Street in Cobourg.
+You may leave it in our drop box at the north entrance to the building.
 Fees and paymentSeptic system permit: $875 Tank replacement: $450 We accept payment by cheque, debit and credit card.
 Visit us at 600 William Street in Cobourg to pay in person.
+You may also pay by credit card over the phone.
 Learn about septic systemsView the SepticSmart! booklet to learn more about your home's septic system. |

 When do I need a plumbing or septic system inspection? |